tyzrichard/odin-calculator/README.md

 - Allows the usage of decimal places too
 - A decent looking UI, using a pastel colour scheme
 - And it also has Keyboard support!
 Just tap the display and type your stuff in.
+- The calculator also supports negative numbers and rounds really small calculations to 3sf
-- It also has some extras here and there, but I'll leave it for you to discover on your own.
+- It also has some extras here and there, but I'll leave it for you to discover on your own :D

-### Note: Don't try messing around with negatives just yet!
-It kinda breaks my code, and won't calculate most of the time.
-I could rework my code to allow that, but thats's for a future update.
-One that I hope to actually carry through on :D